gevent/gevent/doc/install.rst

 Supported Platforms
 ===================

-`gevent 1.3`_ runs on Python 2.7 and Python 3.
-Releases 3.4, 3.5 and
+`gevent 1.4`_ runs on Python 2.7 and Python 3.
+Releases 3.4.3+, 3.5, 3.6 and
-3.6 of Python 3 are supported.
+3.7 of Python 3 are supported.
 (Users of older versions of Python 2 need to install gevent 1.0.x (2.5), 1.1.x (2.6) or 1.2.x (<=2.7.8);
-gevent 1.2 can be installed on Python 3.3.) gevent requires the `greenlet <https://greenlet.readthedocs.io>`_ library and will install the `cffi`_ library by default on Windows.
+gevent 1.2 can be installed on Python 3.3. and gevent 1.3 can be installed on Python 3.4.0 - 3.4.2) gevent requires the `greenlet <https://greenlet.readthedocs.io>`_ library and will install the `cffi`_ library by default on Windows.

-gevent 1.3 also runs on PyPy 5.5 and above, although 5.9 or above is strongly recommended.
+gevent 1.4 also runs on PyPy 5.5 and above, although 6.0 or above is strongly recommended.
 On PyPy, there are no external dependencies.

 gevent is tested on Windows, OS X, and Linux, and should run on most